 How long should a Keynote Speech be and how do you know when it is too short or too long?

-One of the most common questions I’m asked by corporate event managers is, ‘’How long should a Keynote Speech be?”
-In response, I ask them have they listened to Gary Moore’s song Parisienne Walkways.
+One of the most common questions I am asked by corporate event managers is, ‘’How long should a Keynote Speech be?”
+In response, I ask them have they listened to the Blues Guitarist Gary Moore’s song Parisienne Walkways.

 I explain that at one point in the song he would play a note that he could sustain for an incredibly long time (often more than 27 seconds).
 It is unusual for any note to be played for a long period of time so this became known as his ‘infinite sustain’.
 It was a feature of his live performances where he would hold the note so long that the audience would spontaneously burst into applause.
 Often audiences would leave the event and say that they still have that note ringing in their ears.

 I use this metaphor because I believe a Keynote Speech should live up to its name: it should be the keynote of the day; it should set the right tone of the day which everything else follows and is attuned to.
 And that note (message) should be left a ringing in the audience's ears for a long time afterwards.

 So, how long should a Keynote Speech be?
 The answer is, ‘It depends’.
 It depends on the skill of the Speaker to hold the audiences’ attention, the time needed by the Speaker to leave an impactful message, and the time available based on the logistics of your event.
 For more insights, check out our article: What is a Keynote Speech / Speaker?